I'm Honey!

 One thing that has helped me most in hard times is remembering to give myself grace, no matter the circumstances.

 It is very hard to find grace in hard times for women over 50 when they are widowed, divorced, change careers, have an ill spouse, retire and live in Elsewhere.
 These are major life changes.
+Experiences of death or loss can make it especially hard to give yourself grace, as grief and the reality of mortality can feel overwhelming.
 We find we are at the mercy of circumstances beyond our control.
 We are forced to find a new normal.
 When we look back at the past, we can see how much we’ve grown through these challenges.
+The beliefs we form in childhood, or the way we view ourselves as a child, can deeply influence our ability to give ourselves grace, especially if we struggle with feelings of guilt or innocence.
 We are faced with heartache, despair, and debilitating stress.

 We have no choice, darling.
 Remember we are wisened women after 50 and we have the tools to give ourselves grace during hard times.